Teachings of Ellen G. White: Music

-Quite simply put, according to White, "Music, when not abused, is a great blessing; but when it is put to a wrong use, it is a terrible curse."

 End times

 She described a "shaking" in the end times.

 There are claims she predicted future events.
 Yet it is estimated that less than 5% of her writings contain predictions.

 See the compilation of her end-time views by former White Estate director Robert W. Olson.

 Health

 White expounded greatly on the subject of health and nutrition, as well as healthy eating, a balanced diet, and vegetarianism.
 At her behest, the Seventh-day Adventist Church first established the Western Health Reform Institute in Battle Creek, Michigan in 1866 to care for the sick as well as to disseminate health instruction.
 Over the years, other Adventist sanitariums were established around the country, and one was the Loma Linda Sanitarium, that is now name of the Loma Linda University Medical Center.
 These sanitariums became hospitals, forming the backbone of the Adventists' medical network and, in 1972, forming the Adventist Health System.

 The beginnings of this health ministry are found in a vision that White had in 1863.
 The vision was said to have occurred during a visit by James and Ellen White to Otsego, Michigan to encourage the evangelistic workers there.

 White wrote in 1864 that tobacco was "a slow, insidious, but most malignant poison."
 Later text spoke of a member of the church called Doctor Osborn who had not quit, saying that despite his use of tobacco, the judgment lodged against him was more offensive.
 She was also critical of the consumption of alcohol, saying: "Moderate drinking is the school in which men are educated for the drunkard’s career."

 Early in 1866, responding to the instruction given to White on Christmas Day in 1865 that Seventh-day Adventists should establish a health institute for the care of the sick and the imparting of health instruction, plans were laid for the Western Health Reform Institute, which opened in September, 1866.
 While the Whites were in and out of Battle Creek from 1865 to 1868, James White's poor physical condition led them to move to a small farm near Greenville, Michigan.